 Admitted participants are required to register themselves in the temporary study abroad placeholder course, ARTSSCI 5797.
 Further instructions will be provided upon admission to the program.

 With 40% of the courses at Korea University are taught in English, students can choose from a wide variety of classes in Art & Design, Education, Engineering, Information & Communication, Journalism & Mass Communication, Liberal Arts, Political Science, Technology, etc., when participating this semester program.
 Korea University's Business School is the first business school accredited both by AACSB & EQUIS in Korea.
 Please visit ISA for course listings and descriptions.
-Specific Ohio State course equivalences and credits will be determined by the appropriate Ohio State academic departments.
+Specific Ohio State course equivalents and credits will be determined by the appropriate Ohio State academic departments.
 All students taking language courses will be required to take a language placement test upon their return to Ohio State in order to establish course equivalencies and proper placement for continued language instruction.

 Students are required to obtain approval from Ohio State before starting an ISA application.
 In order to be eligible to apply for this program, students must be sophomore rank, maintain a 2.5 cumulative GPA, and meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.